romkatv/powerlevel10k/README.md

 # Powerlevel10k

 Powerlevel10k is a theme for ZSH.
-It's a backward-compatible fork of [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) with lower latency and better prompt responsiveness.
+It's a backward-compatible reimplementation of [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) with lower latency and better prompt responsiveness.